yukun-dong/how-to/Using-existing-Azure-AD-app-in-TeamsFx-project.md

      }
      ```

-1. Open Teams Toolkit extension and click on "Provision in the cloud".
+1. [For Visual Studio Code] Open Teams Toolkit extension and click on "Provision in the cloud".
+Wait until your project is successfully provisioned.

+1. [For Visual Studio] Click "Project" -> "Teams Toolkit" -> "Provision in the cloud".
 Wait until your project is successfully provisioned.

 # Upload Azure AD app manifest to Azure portal